-A. Public Comment
+G. Public Comment

-As of the date of this report, two exhibits have been submitted from the public.
-Exhibit 1 is from the property owner and farmer of the 240 acres due west across Lone Pine Rd.
-They object to the applications due to the "detriment to the beauty of the Lone Pine Valley."
+Exhibit 1: Written testimony from Mark Morlan, the property owner and farmer of the 240 acres due west across Lone Pine Rd.
+They object to the application due to the "detriment to the beauty of the Lone Pine Valley."
 They also claim that dust is unmanageable during the windy summer months, operational noise can be heard on the weekends, no attempt to repair hillside damage, and loss of property values.